 Two ways to form a wreath out of yeast rolls:

-Here’s another option, just because I’m having fun with this recipe.
+Here’s another option, only because I’m having fun with this recipe.

 As you can see in the picture below, I put an oven-safe measuring cup in the middle to maintain the wreath shape.